 You have a furnace blowing cold air, which means you are losing money and everyone is bundled up and shivering inside.
 Sound familiar?
-A broken furnace is a stressful situation that can make everyone's life difficult.
-You need to call a furnace repair right away before it gets worse.
+A broken furnace is stressful situation that can make everyone's life difficult.
+You need to call a furnace repair right away before it gets worse or if your furnace won't turn on.
 In the meantime, you know that this will happen again next year unless something is done!
+And if you have a heat pump blowing cold air or heat pump blowing room temperature air, learn more about your auxiliary heat here.

 Find relief for the present and future.
 Once you know how to troubleshoot your furnace not blowing hot air, why it happens, and how to keep it from happening again, you'll never be in this situation again.
 So let's stir up some heat!